xinzhel/LLM-Agent-Survey/README.md

 ### This Repository vs. Others
 Our Github Repository follows the selection criteria below:
-- Allowing Coherent Understanding: They can be systematically categoried into the unified framework in my survey
+- **Allowing Coherent Understanding**: They can be systematically categoried into the unified framework in my survey
   - My Survey: - [A Review of Prominent Paradigms for LLM-Based Agents: Tool Use (Including RAG), Planning, and Feedback Learning](https://arxiv.org/abs/2406.05804)
     - [30 Nov 2024] Accepted at CoLing 2025.
 Camera-ready version on [arxiv](https://arxiv.org/abs/2406.05804)
     - [23 Oct 2024] Retitled in version 4 on [arxiv](https://arxiv.org/abs/2406.05804v5)
     - [09 Jun 2024] Initial version titled  "A Survey on LLM-Based Agents: Common Workflows and Reusable LLM-Profiled Components" on [arxiv](https://arxiv.org/abs/2406.05804v2)
   -  I am writing a more comprehensive survey under a more flexible, unified framework. ⭐️ STAR this repo to follow.
-- High Quality: Papers are published on ICML, ICLR, NeurIPS, *ACL (including EMNLP), and COLING.
+- **High Quality**: Papers are published on ICML, ICLR, NeurIPS, *ACL (including EMNLP), and COLING.
 Or unpublished papers contain useful analysis and insightful novelty
   - Unpublished papers are marked with 💡 and will be updated upon publication. ⭐️ STAR this repo to stay updated!
+  - Paper Reviews: The paper links to OpenReview (if available) are alwasy given.
+I often learn much more from and resonate with many reviews about the papers and evaluate some rejected papers with the reviews.
+(That's why I always like NeurIPS/ICLR papers).

 Other Github Repositories summarize related papers with less constrained selection criteria:
 * [AGI-Edgerunners/LLM-Agents-Papers](https://github.com/AGI-Edgerunners/LLM-Agents-Papers?tab=readme-ov-file)